 We use plant-based milks in our recipes, for sure.
 I love to have some steamed plant-based milk in my tea and sometimes Shawn adds it to his cereal as well.
 Here are some of the plant-based milks we buy at Costco.

-This Thai Kitchen canned coconut milk is perfect for recipes.
-It’s a nice, thick coconut milk, and I use it for my Vegan Coconut Curry recipe.
+This Thai Kitchen canned coconut milk is perfect for so many vegan recipes.
+I call for full-fat coconut milk in many of my recipes, and Thai is perfect.
+I use it in my Vegan Coconut Curry recipe.
+It’s also perfect for this Vegan Creme Brulee and my famous Vegan New York Cheesecake!

 This Kirkland Soy Milk is something we have on hand almost all the time.
 It’s such a creamy soy milk, we love it.
-I like that I can steam it for a nice frothy cup of hot tea or cocoa.
-It has a nice flavor for people who are transitioning to plant-based milks.
+I like that I can steam it for a nice frothy cup of Green Tea Hot Chocolate.

 This is my personal favorite plant-based milk: Kirkland Almond Milk.
 It’s unsweetened and therefore only like 30 calories per cup.
 How cool is that!
 And it steams up a little so I can add it to my hot teas.
 I also use it for our Vegan Chia Puddings, smoothies and more.